thegetty/quire-docs/content/tutorial.md

 ## 3. Create a New Project

 To start a new Quire project, open your command-line shell and type `quire new my-project`.
-Quire will download a new starter project into a folder named “my-project” in your home directory.
+Quire will download a new starter project (a sample publication including content, images, and relevant metadata that you can build off of) into a folder named “my-project” in your home directory.

 {{< q-class "box tip" >}}
 - You can call your project anything you want, it doesn’t have to be `my-project`, but don’t use spaces, and we recommend lowercase.